okuvshynov/rlscout/README.md

 Maybe we should enqueue earlier to make each task larger?
 In 6x6 case at level 10 we spend ~30 seconds for each node.

 So we start N MCTS self-play processes, which stops game at 40 stones and passes the encountered position to full search queue.
 We do some exploration/sampling for first, say, 10-15 stones.
 Gradually we can start full search at lower positions?
+We can do that right away?
+As long as we keep pushing data to shared TT.
+No, seems like we need to increase it gradually.
+Otherwise it is too hard to distribute and there'll be too much duplication?
+Still can be high enough, say, each task is 30 minutes? (level 6-7 for 6x6, should be fine for 35 for 8x8)

 Enqueue checks that such state is not in the queue yet.